 CITL organizes several annual conferences targeted to instructional staff and faculty:

-- Faculty Summer Institute (FSI), held in mid- or late May, is a three-day conference for higher education instructors and other professionals about the latest technological advances in education.
+- FSI Conference, held in mid- or late May, is a three-day conference for higher education instructors and other professionals about the latest technological advances in education.

 Each semester, CITL offers workshops, special programs, and reading groups.
 Open to faculty and teaching assistants, many of these events count toward meeting the requirements of our teaching certificates.
 For information about an event, please check the CITL Calendar.